 #1: Clothes that don’t fit

 This seems obvious but I’m pretty sure we’re all hanging on to a few pieces in hopes of fitting in them again.
 (I know I do!).
-Our clothes are truthful reminder of our body’s shape and size – and there is no way anyone of us is enjoying the feeling of clothes that are too tight.
+Our clothes are a truthful reminder of our body’s shape and size – and there is no way anyone of us is enjoying the feeling of clothes that are too tight.
 A garment that fits you well will make you look better and feel better.

 #2: Clothes that are damaged beyond repair